top of page

 about

 I joined the philosophy faculty at Baylor University in fall of 2019, became an Affiliate Professor in Medical Humanities in 2020.
+In 2023 I joined Baylor College of Medicine as an assistant professor and co-leader of the ethics thread with Claire Horner and Devan Stahl.

 I earned my PhD in philosophy at Georgetown University, and then was a postdoctoral researcher at the University of Notre Dame on the Hope and Optimism Project.
 In fall 2016, I joined the faculty of philosophy at the University of South Alabama where I held a joint appointment in the College of Medicine; I developed and delivered a virtue-based Bioethics curriculum for first through third year medical students.